nicolas-alder/KAFKA-EFDT/README.md

 It becomes apparent that the graph behaves similarly for the unshuffled data in both graphs.
 Namely, after the first 50000 instances one can look at a concept drift, after which the error rate drops to about 20%.
 However, the graphs that were created from the shuffled data differ.
 The error rate for 5 categories is significantly lower than for 25 categories.
 This supports the last two arguments derived from the bank data.
 That is, that a higher number of instances leads to a higher refinement within the data.
 For 25 categories, the amount of data seemed to be insufficient.

-If one compares these graphs with the results of Manapragada et al. [smth], it can be seen that their accuracy was not achieved.
+If one compares these graphs with the results of Manapragada et al. [1], it can be seen that their accuracy was not achieved.
 This could result from the automatic and not "natural" categorization of the data.
 What can be observed, however, is that at least the peak at 50000 instances, which marks the concept drift, can also be seen in both unshuffled data graphs.

 <p align="center">
 <img src="https://github.com/NicolasBenjamin/KAFKA-EFDT/blob/master/readme_images/Skin_Reference.png" width="600"/>